snowflakedb/native-apps-templates/streamlit-java/README.md

 ## Introduction

 This is an example template for a Snowflake Native App project which demonstrates the use of Java extension code and adding Streamlit code.
-This template is meant to guide developers towards a possible project structure on the basis on functionality, as well as indicate the contents of some common and useful files.
+This template is meant to guide developers towards a possible project structure on the basis of functionality, as well as to indicate the contents of some common and useful files.

 # How to build/test this template